wechaty/docusaurus/docusaurus/docs/contributing/overview.md

 Thank you for your time on Wechaty.

+This document explains the process of contributing to the Wechaty project.

+First of all please follow the [Wechaty Community Code of Conduct](code-of-conduct.md) in all your interactions within the project.

 Wechaty is a community that lives on its volunteers.
 As it keeps growing, we always need more people to help others.
 You can contribute in many ways, either to the framework itself or in the wider ecosystem.

 ### Why contribute